 The local flavour of Char Siew in Singapore usually appears in bright redish colour.
 Most Char Siew sellers mix red colouring to enhance redish appearance of this roasted pork.
 However, I opted out the colouring step as its original colour is even more alluring, to me.

 Coming to the Char Siew sauce part, there are so many ready-made Char Siew sauce widely available in the market.
 The taste of such instant sauce is good, too.
 However, I did not use the ready-made version.
 I would like to share my recipe of making Char Siew sauce here because it’s easy to make!
-My dad, who can cook very well (too bad, he has no time for it), taught me this recipe, in fact.
+My dad, who could cook very well (too bad, he has no time for it), handed down his recipe to me, in fact.
+I called this as one of the prescious heirloom recipes!
 It is indeed very tasty and juicy.
 This Char Siew has a sweet-aromatic aftertaste.

 The ingredients for Char Siew recipe are simple and easily obtainable in grocery shop, wet market or supermarket.
 Most of the condiments used are already available at home, actually.
 I added Zedoary in my recipe.